ara114/Amazon-review/README.md

 will only include the ‘Review Text” and the corresponding rating {1,2,3,4,5} provided by the user.
 A .csv file as the training/test data sets.
 Use this data set to train your models and optimize your model parameters

+#conclusion
+The experiment is conducted on a training dataset that requires high running time.
+The models are trained on a sample of the training dataset.
+This has negatively affected the prediction and decreased efficiency.
+Despite this drawback, the SVM produced an accuracy of 0.67 and the simple RNN produced an accuracy of 0.62.
+The pre- processing increased the model's efficiency as there were not any outliers in the dataset.
+The topic modeling has clustered the reviews into 10 topics, out of which topic 7 has the highest review numbers and topic six has the least number of reviews.
+The machine-learning models outperformed the deep-learning models when the running time is considered.
+The accuracy is quite similar for all the models and only varies by a small percentage.